wesaphzt/privatelocation/README.md

 ## Issues
 To contribute, or to report issues please use the [Issue Tracker](https://github.com/wesaphzt/privatelocation/issues/).

-## Privacy Policy
+## Privacy
-No data is collected from your phone and the app is free from ads and tracking.
+Free from ads and tracking.

-The map is provided by Wikimedia, [Maps Terms of Service](https://foundation.wikimedia.org/wiki/Maps_Terms_of_Use/).
+Map tiles are provided by Wikimedia [(Maps Terms of Service)](https://foundation.wikimedia.org/wiki/Maps_Terms_of_Use/).

 ## License
 [GPL v3.0](LICENSE)

 ## Tips
 I'm not a professional app developer, but I enjoy contributing to the open-source community.
-If you find them useful, consider supporting me in some way, in my mission to create privacy-oriented & open-source apps.
+If you find them useful consider supporting me in some way, on my mission to create privacy-oriented & open-source apps.

 BTC: 1GCkvAg9oG79niQTbh6EH9rPALQDXKyHKK